belpyro/kOS.MechJeb2.Addon/Tests/E2E/README.md

 ```

 **Important**: The `ksp-mcp` package provides `KosConnection` for kOS telnet
 communication and the kOS.MechJeb2.Addon calls.
+It's in developemt as well
+and right now npm is just pulling from my Github - will get this in NPM.

 ### 4. Test Assets